AbbyHumphreys/boho_bulbs/README.md

 ## Profile

 Crispy forms are once again used here for a clean design.
 Users can view and update their details including phone, email, address and ensure they are kept for future use.

+## Reviews

+Reviews were added as a custom model, whereby a user can add a review to a product.
+A superuse can edit or delete the review if needs be.

 ## Other